-We have also highlighted the text so that you will be aware that there is change is the syllabus from the last exam.
-The major changes we could see in the teaching aptitude, People & environment, Higher education etc…
+We have also highlighted the text so that you will be aware that there is a change in the syllabus from the last exam.
+The major changes we could see in the teaching aptitude, People & environment, Higher education, etc…

 Things to Note here is – Although there is no addition of Units …but you will require more emphasis to be given on first paper topics like Teaching Aptitude, People & Environment, Higher Education, etc.